Starlight Stadium: History

 Starlight Stadium at City Centre Park was opened in 2009 as Bear Mountain Stadium.
 On September 29, 2012, the name was changed to Westhills Stadium after a land development company.

 On July 20, 2018, It was first announced that Westhills would host Pacific FC of the Canadian Premier League beginning in 2019.
 The stadium underwent renovations to increase capacity to 6,000 and provide additional amenities.

 On March 27 and 31, 2020, the Canadian men's national soccer team was scheduled to play two friendly matches against Trinidad and Tobago at Westhills.
 On March 13, 2020, these matches were cancelled due to the COVID-19 pandemic in Canada.
 The women's national team hosted Australia on December 1, 2023, as part of a farewell tour for Christine Sinclair.
 The match had 6,102 spectators and ended in a 5–0 victory for Canada.

 In April 2021, the stadium was renamed to Starlight Stadium after a five-year naming rights deal.
 Toronto-based Starlight Investments will pay more than for the rights with about 85% going to Pacific FC and the rest to the City of Langford.

 In February 2024, Starlight Stadium hosted 2024 CONCACAF Champions Cup matches despite Pacific FC's failure to qualify.
 Due to a scheduling conflict in BC Place and weather concerns at ATCO Field, the Vancouver Whitecaps FC and Cavalry FC arranged to play their first-round home matches in Langford.
 The front offices said that Starlight Stadium was the closest available venue that met CONCACAF's stadium standards.

 In 2025, the stadium hosted a preseason game between the BC Lions and Calgary Stampeders of the Canadian Football League.
+The Lions returned in 2026, playing a preseason game against the Edmonton Elks.